Site feature providing a more detailed description, photos and other information for the butterfly observer.

 Photo - 4 Sheltered Scrub/Woodland Area At The East End Of The Down

-Finally, if visiting in late June or early/mid-July, don't miss the opportunity of a minor detour to the colony of White-letter Hairstreak.
+if visiting in late June or early/mid-July, don't miss the opportunity of a minor detour to the colony of White-letter Hairstreak.
 From the aforementioned gate by the eastern car park, follow the track for about 400m and take the first minor track to the right.
-This leads in a few yards to another gate, and on passing through it, you will soon reach some modest-sized elms on both sides of the track, where the White-letter colony is located (map).
+This leads in a few yards to another gate, and on passing through it, you will soon reach some modest-sized elms on both sides of the track (some sadly succumbing to disease), where the White-letter colony is located (map).
 They can often be observed during sunshine flitting around the tops of these trees and engaging in short chases.
 Whilst nectar sources (like brambles and thistles) are not in good supply along this track, a few observers have been lucky enough to find a White-letter feeding low down - good luck!